monsterkodi/grunt-pepper/README.md

                              # just prints what would be done
         verbose:  false      # if true, the parse result is printed to stdout
         quiet:    false      # if true, almost no information is printed
+        join:     true       # if true, files are joined into one target file
         outdir:   '.pepper'  # directory where the parse results are written to
         type:     '.coffee'  # suffix of the parse result files
         template: '::'       # replaces ::file.json:key:: with value of